yandex-cloud/docs/en/managed-mongodb/operations/cluster-create.md

-# Creating a {{ MG }} cluster
+# Creating a MongoDB cluster

-{{ MG }} cluster is one or more database hosts that can have replication configured between them.
+MongoDB cluster is one or more database hosts that can have replication configured between them.
 Replication is enabled by default in any cluster consisting of more than one host (the primary host accepts write requests and asynchronously duplicates changes in the secondary hosts).

-The number of hosts that can be created together with a {{ MG }} cluster depends on the storage option selected:
+The number of hosts that can be created together with a MongoDB cluster depends on the storage option selected:

 * When using network drives, you can request any number of hosts (from one to the limits of the current [quota](../concepts/limits.md)).